MathildeClln/sugarshackTest/README.md

 - An `OrderLineRepository`.

 ### The Controller Layer
 The controller layer defines the APIs of the web application.
-According to the interface contract, there are three: `/cart`, one for `/product` and one for `/order`.
+According to the interface contract, there are three: `/cart`, `/product` and `/order`.
 This is the reason why I created three controllers:
 - A `CartController`
 - A `ProductController`